Please read these terms – by using the 1000minds software, you are agreeing to them.

 1000minds uses Google services to allow users, at their discretion, to “Login in with Google”.

-1000minds uses web and databases services running on Microsoft Azure in the US.
-Encrypted backups are also stored on Microsoft Azure in Australia.
+1000minds uses secure web and database services running on Microsoft Azure in the US.

 Analytics & log files

 We use Google Analytics to analyze how 1000minds is used.
 Basic information is transmitted to Google and used to evaluate and to produce statistics about website activity.
 We will not use (nor allow third parties to use) such tools to track or collect any personally identifiable information of visitors to our website.